cosinusalpha/blitzschnell/README.md

 - "What batch size will give the best performance?"
 - "How big should my read buffer be?"

-Instead of hardcoding these values or guessing, **BlitzSchnell** optimizes them dynamically as your code runs based on actual measured performance.
+Instead of hardcoding these values or guessing, **⚡ BlitzSchnell** optimizes them dynamically as your code runs based on actual measured performance.

 ## Installation

-BlitzSchnell is available on PyPI and can be installed using pip:
+⚡ BlitzSchnell is available on PyPI and can be installed using pip:

 ```bash
 pip install blitzschnell